Bahnhofstraße 18

 Bach an der Donau

-Well, have you become curious and want to try the Regensburger Landwein?
-Then head to the wine tavern in town next.
+So, have you become curious and fancy trying the Regensburg country wine?
+Then head to the wine bar in the village next.

-The Eibl wine tavern was founded by Wilhelm Eibl in 1964 to strengthen regional viticulture.
-Since the acidity of the local wine made it a challenge to enjoy, the winegrowers learned how to de-acidify the wine at a training course in the 1960s.
-The result was the Regensburger Landwein, which is now served and sold with great success in the region.
+The Eibl wine bar was founded by Wilhelm Eibl in 1964 to strengthen regional viticulture.
+As the acidity of the local wine made drinking it a challenge, the winegrowers learnt how to deacidify the wine at a training course in the 1960s.
+The result was Regensburger Landwein, which is now served and sold in the region with great success.

-The wine tavern offers 70 seats, comfort and good service.
-There are 50 seats in the heated winter garden with a view of the countryside.
-In summer, it is popular to sit on the terrace, enjoy a glass of homemade wine in the shade of lush vines and let the view wander over the fields to the Danube.
+The wine bar seats 70 and offers cosiness and good service.
+There are 50 seats in the heated conservatory with a view of the countryside.
+In summer, it is popular to sit on the terrace, enjoy a glass of homemade wine in the shade of the lush vines and let your gaze wander over the fields to the Danube.

-The wine is grown in our own vineyard and pressed ourselves.
-Especially the following varieties: Domina, Dornfelder, Blauer Zweigelt, Bacchus and Sauberg.
+The wine is cultivated on our own vineyard and pressed by ourselves.
+The main varieties are Domina, Dornfelder, Blauer Zweigelt, Bacchus and Sauberg.

-Of course, the wine is also accompanied by good food, such as the various platters with different types of sausages, the Heurigenbrettl with smoked meats, cheeses and bread, or the Käsebrettl with different cheeses and fruit.
+Of course, the wine is also accompanied by good food, such as the various platters with different types of sausage, the Heurigen board with smoked meats, cheeses and bread or the cheese board with different types of cheese and fruit.

 Hauptstraße 70